trinhcon/CSC301-Upendo-Honey/docs/frontend-developer-documentation.md

 that standard dependencies required by react (e.g. `react-dom`) are neccessary to build the project.
 Aside from that, below are other dependencies and third-party software that is used in the project.
-Most slides contain some sort of unique component, third-party service or structure that can be read in section 3 (project dependencies).
+Most slides contain some sort of unique component, third-party service or structure.